LibraryCarpentry/lc-marcedit/episodes/02-top-level-menu-features.md

 > > 1.
 Click on the gear icon in the Main Menu window or go to Tools and then Preferences
 > > 2.
 Click on MarcEditor
 > > 3.
 In the Set MarcEditor Font Properties window, click on Set Font
 > > 4.
-Scroll down to Ariel and select font size 14
+Scroll down to Arial and select font size 14
 > > 5.
 Click OK
 > {: .solution}
 {: .challenge}

-> ## Can you reset your Prefenences back to the defaults?
+> ## Can you reset your Preferences back to the defaults?
 >
 > If you don't like the font and size, you can go back to the defaults.
 > Go back to Settings by clicking on the gear icon or Tools and Preferences